-- 17. Written or computer records of all tests and monitoring shall be kept by the operator for at least 24 months.
-They and a copy of all manufacturers' instructions referred to in this permit shall be made available for inspection by the Council. - 18.
+- 18. Written or computer records of all maintenance and servicing of the silo controls and arrestment, shall be kept by the operator for at least 24 months.
+They and a copy of all manufacturers' instructions referred to in this permit shall be made available for inspection by the Council. - 19.
 Records shall be kept of operator inspections, including those for visible emissions as required by Table 1 of this permit.
-They shall be kept for a period of 24 months and made available for inspection by the Council. - 19.
+They shall be kept for a period of 24 months and made available for inspection by the Council. - 20.
 Staff at all levels shall receive the necessary training and instruction to enable them to comply with the conditions of this permit.
-Records shall be kept of relevant training undertaken and made available for inspection by the Council. - 20.
+Records shall be kept of relevant training undertaken and made available for inspection by the Council. - 21.
 All records required to demonstrate compliance with any conditions of this Permit shall be kept in an organised manner.
 The records shall be kept electronically or in paper form.
 Records: - a.
 Must be legible and any amendment entered into a record shall be made in such a way as to leave the original clear and legible. - b.
-Records shall be kept on-site for a minimum of 12 months.
-Records kept off-site, must be made available within 7 days of any request by the regulator. - 21.
-All documentation required to be submitted to the regulator to demonstrate compliance with relevant conditions, shall be submitted in an electronic format.
-Submissions shall be sent to: environmental.health@telford.gov.uk
+Records shall be kept on-site for a minimum of 24 months.
+Records kept off-site, must be made available within 7 days of any request by the regulator.

 Appendix 1.
-Location of Installation Plan
+Location of Installation and boundary

 Appendix 2.
-Site Plan
+Site layout plan

-End of permit conditions
+End of Permit conditions

-This note does not comprise part of the permit, but contains guidance relevant to it.
+This section does not form part of the permit, but contains guidance relevant to it.